 I also help to organize the College's 'Sidney Greats Lecture Series', which provides introductions to great texts, ideas, and figures for members of the College.
 The lectures are available to the public as podcasts, which can be accessed here.

 General Editor, with Matthew Driscoll, José María Pérez Fernández, and Paul White, of a 2.1M word edition, translation and study of Hernando Colón's 'Libro de los Epitomes', a repository of knowledge about books from a lost sixteenth-century library.
 Under contract with Oxford University Press.

-A HISTORY OF WATER, being an account of a murder, an epic, and two visions of global history (forthcoming from William Collins in August 2022).
-Forthcoming in Spanish (Ariel), Italian (Bollati Boringhieri) and Portuguese (Bertrand).
+A HISTORY OF WATER, being an account of a murder, an epic, and two visions of global history (William Collins, 2022).
+Available or forthcoming in Portuguese, Italian, Spanish, Turkish, Korean and Ukranian translations.

 with José María Pérez Fernández, Hernando Colón's New World of Books: Towards a Cartography of Knowledge (Yale University Press, 2021).

 The Catalogue of Shipwrecked Books: Young Columbus and the Quest for a Universal Library (William Collins, May 2018; Scribner, March 2019).
-Published or forthcoming in nine translations.
+Published or forthcoming in ten translations.

 Shakespeare in Swahililand (William Collins--UK & Commonwealth, 2016; Farrar, Straus & Giroux--USA, 2016; Random House/btb--Germany, 2019).
 Order at Amazon.

 ed., with José María Pérez Fernández, Translation and the Book Trade in Early Modern Europe (CUP, 2014).
 'Introduction' (co-written with José María Pérez Fernández), and chapter ('Glosses and Oracles: Translating the Reader in Early Modern Europe').
 Buy from CUP or Amazon.